Empty property relief Click to get info

 How much is the discount?

-The retail discount will reduce the amount of Business Rates payable by one third of your net bill.
+The retail discount will reduce the amount of Business Rates payable by 100% for the 2020/21 year.

 Because it reduces the net bill, this means the relief applies to your remaining balance after mandatory reliefs and other discretionary reliefs have been deducted.